Medha08/ReactiveProgramming/README.md

 2. Separation of Concerns
 3. Choice of Messaging System and it's implementation
 4. Failure Management

+## Reactive Streams Specification

+1. Has 4 interfaces - Publisher,Subscriber,Subscription,Processor
+2. Publisher -
+   1. publish data asynchronously but has to subscribed to publish events
+   2. has function like subscribe which has Subscriber as parameter
+3. Subscriber -
+   1. consumes data by subscribing to publisher
+   2. has functions like onNext,onError,onComplete and are called according to signals given by publisher
+4. Subscription -
+   1. Is a contract between publisher and subscriber which both have to adhere to
+   2. has functions like request and cancel
+   3. request function used to request the number of data items by subscriber to control data flow from publisher
+   4. cancel used when subscriber has to cancel subscribing to data stream

 ## Error Handling in Reactive Streams